azimjaan21/get_topik_korean_quiz/README.md

 **Quiz app for Get Topik Korean Language Centre.**

 In this app, you can learn korean vocabularies from beginner to advanced.
 This project is my own idea.
-Because I'm attending this Korean Language (Get Topik) these days.
+Because I'm attending this Korean Language course (Get Topik) these days.
 And my teacher is giving homework to learn korean words.
 So I decided to create kinda educational app with flutter to give more conveniece to remember vocabularies.

 Name : **Get Topik Korean Quiz** (only for now, might be changed later...)
-Tools: Dar (Flutter) + Firebase.
+Tools: Dart (Flutter) + Firebase.

 ![image](https://github.com/azimjaan21/get_topik_korean_quiz/assets/117064407/fcbde6f7-b624-4f19-99a0-445a2b7c4c02)